 These octahedra appear to be irregular, but this is just an artifact of the perspective projection.
 They are perfectly regular octahedra in 4D space.

 At the vertices touching the central blue octahedron are another six octahedra, shown in the following images:

 These cells lie on the limb of the 24-cell.
-They appear flattened into squares because they are being viewed from a 90° angle.
+They appear flattened into squares because they are seen from a 90° angle.

 Past these cells, on the far side of the 24-cell, lies another 9 cells mirroring the layout of the previous 9 cells.
 This makes a total of 24 octahedral cells.